mnagaso/mnagaso.github.io/content/resume/index.md

 ### 01.oct.2018--31.may.2019
 Scientific researcher
 Protisvalor/IUT-LCND, Aix-en-Procenve, France
-Large-scale numerical simulation of an ultrasonic wave in new generation of Sodium-cooled Fast Reactors (SFR) with Spectral Element Method (SEM: higher-order finite element method).
+Large-scale numerical simulation of an ultrasonic wave in the new generation of Sodium-cooled Fast Reactors (SFR) with Spectral Element Method (SEM: a higher-order finite element method).
-Development of a numerical library for accessing a large size calculation data and post-processing.
+Development of a numerical library for accessing large-sized calculation data and post-processing.

 ### 01.jan.2016--30.jun.2019
 Scientific software developer
 Hanoi, Vietnam (Remote)
 Development of scientific computation libraries.
-- Network hierarchical clustering application which performs Louvain method for calculating Modularity, Map equation.
+- Network hierarchical clustering application which performs the Louvain method for calculating Modularity and Map equation.
 - Python scripts for Natural Language Processing (NLP).
 - Web scraping system for parallel and massive data acquisition.
-- Numerical library for Alzheimer's "Disease time" estimation which partly uses Nonlinear mixed effect and covariate modeling.
+- Numerical library for estimating "Disease time" in Alzheimer's disease, which partly uses nonlinear mixed effect and covariate modeling.

 ### 02.fev.2015--31.may.2018
 PhD candidate
 CEA Cadarache, Saint-Paul-lez-Durance, France
-Research and development on numerical modeling method for a wave propagation in a realistic fluctuating acoustic medium.
+Research and development of numerical modeling method for wave propagation in a realistic fluctuating acoustic medium.
 2D and 3D elasto-acoustic wave propagation simulation in Sodium-cooled fast reactors, which is an application for acoustic thermometry to detect accurate and instantaneous temperature in sodium jets.